surajrajagopal/go-concepts/README.md

 11. Pointers - A pointer is a variable is used to store the address of another variable.

 12. Struct : Struct is a collection of disimilar datatypes.
-A struct is a user-defined type in golang which is used to group the data into a single unit rather than having seperate values.
+A struct is a user-defined type in golang which is used to group the data into a single unit.
 Ex.
 Employee has different fields by using struct we will unit them.
     - Anonymous struct